Barkha/apache-pinot-workshops/GettingStartedBatch/README.md

 ## Prerequisits
 In order to run this workshop you will need the following prerequisits:
 1. Docker Desktop
     We will be using Docker to run Pinot locally.
-If you need to install it, you can go [here](https://www.docker.com/get-started/) to download and follow the intructions to intall Docker Desktop.
+If you need to install it, you can go [here](https://www.docker.com/get-started/) to download and follow the intructions to install Docker Desktop.
 2. Resources
     Pinot is not designed as a desktop solution.
 Running it locally needs a minimum of the following resources:
     - 8gb Memory